-In collaboration with the State Water Board, Cal OES, and Governor's Office of Planning and Research, DWR prepared this Guidebook as technical assistance to help counties develop their respective County DRP to meet the requirements of SB 552.
-This Guidebook includes information about available data and tools compiled by State agencies, short-term response, long-term mitigation strategy and actions, and other supporting capacities to assist counties in their implementation needs to achieve meaningful and long-term water resilience improvements for their residents.
+In collaboration with the State Water Board, Cal OES, and OPR, DWR prepared this Guidebook as technical assistance to help counties develop their respective County DRP to meet the requirements of SB 552.
+This Guidebook includes information about statewide data and tools compiled by State agencies that are available to all counties for their water shortage risk assessment, a range of short-term responses, long-term mitigation strategies and actions, and other supporting capacity building that counties should consider and adapt, as appropriate, in their respective County DRP based on their need to achieve meaningful, long-term water resilience improvements for their residents.

-To cultivate the continued practice of water resilience, SB 552 also directs counties to establish a long-standing County Drought and Water Storage Task Force (Task Force).
-As such, this Guidebook provides guidance and suggestions for establishing a Task Force customized to an individual county's needs and organizational structure that will provide input and guidance for improving water resilience countywide.
-Where applicable, DWR encourages each county to consider its broad authority and available tools and resources when developing its County DRP and forming its Task Force to achieve broad and long-lasting benefits for all residents and water systems within its corresponding jurisdiction.
+To cultivate the continued practice of water resilience, SB 552 also directs counties to establish a longstanding Task Force.
+As such, this Guidebook provides guidance and suggestions for establishing a Task Force that meets SB 552 requirements and is customized to fit the individual county's needs and organizational functions to provide input and guidance to the respective county for improving water resilience for its residents.
+Where applicable, counties are encouraged to consider their broad authority and available tools and resources when developing their County DRP and forming their Task Force to achieve broad and long-lasting benefits for all residents and water systems within their corresponding jurisdiction.